 The oboe studio at Washington State University includes a diverse group of musicians, including performance and music education majors, as well as music minors and non-majors.
 Reed-making and repertoire courses are offered each semester.
 Dr. McCarthy’s current and former students have won competitions, been featured as soloists with regional and national-level orchestras, and serve their communities as outstanding teachers, mentors, and musicians.

-Each summer the WSU Oboe Camp hosts outstanding young oboists grades 7-12 for a week of intensive oboe study.
-Students learn to make reeds, play solo and chamber music, and develop their musicianship in private lessons and master class settings.
-For more information, please visit: https://music.wsu.edu/area-information/woodwinds/wsu-oboe-camp/.
+Each summer WSU’s Cougar Summer Music Camp hosts outstanding young oboists grades 7-12 for a week of music making and intensive oboe study.
+Students learn to make reeds, perform in large ensembles and chamber music, and develop their musicianship in private lessons and master class settings.
+For more information, please visit: https://music.wsu.edu/cougar-summer-music-camp/